MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-paypal-payments-standard.md

 ---
 title: Using the PayPal Payments Standard Extension
-description: This topic describes how to use the standard extension to enable customers to make payments with PayPal.
+description: This article describes how to use the standard extension to enable customers to make payments with PayPal.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: nikolak